xemle/spop-web/README.md

     $ NODE_ENV=dev node.index.js

+In addition run

+    $ gulp dev

+to watch and compile `less` stylesheet files.

 ## With Docker

 If you don't want to install Node / Bower / Gulp on your local machine, you can